WYX-gh/IEDHTrans/README.md

 [STU-Net](https://github.com/uni-medical/STU-Net)

 # Contact
-For any query, please contact us for more information.
+Should you have any question, please create an issue on this repository or contact us for more information.
 Yuexin Wang (yxwang5212@outlook.com)